-The techniques and approaches we use to change peoples
+The techniques and approaches we use to change peoples lives.

 At Alive Physio & Wellness we look beyond the superficial injury to effect life changing, permanent improvements.